-Our strategy for developing SNDX-5613 has undergone limited clinical testing and we may fail to show that the drug is safe, well tolerated and a provide clinical benefit for patients.
+Our strategy for developing SNDX-5613 has not yet undergone clinical testing and we may fail to show that the drug is safe, well tolerated and provides clinical benefit for patients.

-Research conducted in the field suggest that MLLr leukemias are driven by the interaction of Menin, a nuclear protein involved in transcription, with MLL-r, a rare, spontaneous fusion between the N-terminus of MLL1 and a host of signaling molecules and nuclear transcription factors.
-This fusion produces an aberrant transcription program that drives leukemic transformation.
-In pre-clinical animal models, small molecule inhibitors of the menin-MLL-r interaction, such as SNDX-5613, have demonstrated deep and durable single agent treatment effects in multiple leukemic xenografts harboring MLL fusions.
-Our approach is to conduct a Phase 1 clinical trial in patients with MLL-r leukemia and assess both the safety and efficacy of SNDX-5613.
-If our initial clinical data lend support for our hypothesis, we plan to continue developing SNDX-5613 in this indication.
+Research suggests that certain acute leukemias, such as MLLr leukemias and NPM1 mutant AML, are dependent on the interaction of Menin, a nuclear protein involved in transcription, with the mixed lineage leukemia protein-1 (MLL1, also known as KMT2A).
+In pre-clinical animal models, small molecules, such as SNDX-5613, which bind to, and block the interaction of menin with MLL1, have demonstrated deep and durable single agent treatment effects in multiple leukemic xenograft models harboring MLL fusions or NPM1 mutations.
+Our strategy for developing SNDX-5613 is to conduct a Phase 1/2 clinical trial in patients with relapsed/refractory acute leukemias.
+The Phase 1 portion of the study will assess the safety, tolerability and pharmacokinetics of SNDX-5613, and will seek to establish a recommended Phase 2 dose.
+The Phase 2 portion will evaluate efficacy, as defined by Complete Remission rate, across three expansion cohorts enrolling adult patients with MLL-r acute lymphoblastic leukemia (ALL), MLL-r acute myeloid leukemia (AML), and NPM1 mutant AML.
+If our initial clinical data lend support for our hypothesis, we plan to continue developing SNDX-5613 in one or more of these indications.
 At this time however, we have not begun clinical testing and thus have not demonstrated a favorable risk-benefit of SNDX-5613 in patients.
-Failure to do so may warrant discontinuing development in this indication.
+Failure to do so may warrant discontinuing development one or more of these indications.